vemana/vemana.github.io/_posts/2001-01-01-testing-calculator.md

 ## Why care about eliminating test subjectivity and minimizing tests?

-In practice, good quality tests determine iteration & in turn product velocity.
-A lack of tests is a disaster in the making - any project of reasonable size grinds to a crawl without automated tests while a quality automated tests avoid `hostage to the code` situations.
+High quality automated tests are essential for high quality software.
+Tests determine iteration & in turn product velocity.
+A lack of tests is a disaster in the making - any project of reasonable size grinds to a crawl without automated tests while their presence avoids `hostage to the code` situations.
 Rapid changes can be made & rolled out with confidence.

-It might be tempting to think that more tests are better than less.
-That is not so.
-Test minimialism is important because a large number of tests (for e.g. to obtain code coverage) carries significant costs - presubmit times balloon, tests tend to get coupled with code & changes to one piece of code breaks a large number of tests for no good reason.
+Test minimalism is important because a large number of tests (for e.g. to obtain code coverage) carries significant costs - presubmit times balloon, tests tend to get coupled with code & changes to one piece of code breaks a large number of tests for no good reason.

-Equally, subjectivity on what tests to write hinders productivity.
-It causes code review debates, missing tests (because there's no framework to think about them) which bite later, challenges in handovers to a different owners among others.
-Really, the list is endless.
+Test subjectivity - that is, what tests to write - hinders productivity.
+It causes code review debates, missing tests (because there's no framework to think about them) which bite later, difficulty in understanding which new tests to write when changing code, challenges in handovers to a different owners among others.

 There are plenty of other concerns that are topics for other posts.
 For example, once you decide to write a test (logically), how to write it cleanly in a way that conveys the intent of the test to any new maintainer?
+Really the list is endless; one can barely scratch the surface of quality tests with a single post.

 > Perhaps the most important thing going for quality tests is this funnel: quality tests -> higher productivity -> less need to hire a ton -> less need to reduce the hiring bar -> maintain high revenue/employee -> happier employees -> growth for everyone.
 {:.block-warning}